 At the end of the day, one of a parent's key responsibilities is to provide their children a solid education.
 Taking things a step further by creating generational wealth with a 529 plan is another benefit.
 It means you've adopted a Legacy Retirement Philosophy to help your descendants succeed.

-For more nuanced personal finance content, join 100,000 others and sign up for the free Financial Samurai newsletter.
-I’ve been writing about personal finance since 2009.
+For more nuanced personal finance content, join 60,000+ others and sign up for the free Financial Samurai newsletter.
+I've been writing about personal finance since 2009.
+Using A 529 Plan For Generational Wealth Transfer Purposes is a Financial Samurai original post.